-The UK government has been shocked by the weaknesses in its commissioning and contract management of services revealed by the G4S and Serco incidents.
+Weaknesses revealed by incidents of contract management of G4S and Serco have shocked the UK government.
 At a time that both public and private sectors depend ever more heavily on their service suppliers, what are the lessons to be drawn?

-In July 2013 serious malpractice was found in contracts for the electronic tagging of prisoners released under licence and monitored by G4S and Serco.
+In July 2013 serious malpractice was exposed in contracts for the electronic tagging of prisoners released under licence by G4S and Serco.
 Ministry staff working on the competition for new contracts discovered data anomalies and separately a whistleblower reported their concerns about operating practices at G4S.
 The Ministry commissioned a forensic audit of the contracts in May 2013.
-The Secretary of State later announced that he was referring the matter to the Serious Fraud Office (SFO) [Ref 1].
-Lurid tales of charges being levied for services delivered to people who had died, been returned to prison and other egregious reasons soon painted the pages of the press.
+The Secretary of State later announced that he was referring the matter to the Serious Fraud Office (SFO).
+The papers printed lurid tales of charges being levied for services delivered to people who had died, been returned to prison and other egregious reasons.

 The UK government is heavily dependent upon sourced service provision.
-The National Audit Office (NAO) [Ref 1] estimates that in 2013-14, £40bn was spent on sourced goods and services, representing 35% of public procurement.
-The efficiency with which these services are managed has a significant effect on government finances, and thus the taxes citizens are asked to pay.
-A comparable picture is seen in many commercial organisations.
-For comparison purposes, the Office for National Statistics reported central government current account expenditure of £232bn for 2014 [Ref 2].
+The National Audit Office (NAO) estimates that goverment spent £40bn in 2013-14 on sourced goods and services, representing 35% of public procurement.1 The efficiency with which these services are managed has a significant effect on government finances, and thus the taxes citizens are asked to pay.
+Many commercial organisations are likely to spend a similar proportion of their income.
+For comparison purposes, the Office for National Statistics reported central government current account expenditure of £232bn for 2014.2

-Government and its suppliers were humiliated by the laxity with which major contracts were managed.
+The laxity with which major contracts were managed humiliated Government and its suppliers.
 The NAO sought to establish whether the weaknesses in the management of these two contracts were isolated or common.
-Sixty contracts were examined for overbilling.
+Sixty contracts were examined for over-billing.
 Thirty-four had issues to some extent.
-Five contracts have been referred to the police or the Serious Fraud Office. £179.4m was repaid by G4S and Serco after identifying overbilling.
-In a wider examination of 73 contracts, 584 operational aspects were assessed of which 343 were found to be weak: “Given the flaws in contract management controls across government, it is in our view probable that other instances of overbilling have occurred across government’s wider contract portfolio.
-We cannot be sure of the extent of such overbilling or whether it is material.”
+Five contracts have been referred to the police or the Serious Fraud Office. £179.4m was repaid by G4S and Serco after identifying over-billing.
+In a wider examination of 73 contracts, 584 operational aspects were assessed of which 343 were found to be weak:

-The NAO conducted a separate investigation [Ref 3] into the most centrally affected departments, the Home Office and Ministry of Justice.
-This gave a review of the state of change within the departments, in preparation for inquisition by the Public Accounts Committee.
+The NAO conducted a separate investigation into the most centrally affected departments, the Home Office and Ministry of Justice.3 This gave a review of the state of change within the departments, in preparation for inquisition by the Public Accounts Committee.
 On the whole this addresses similar issues to the first NAO review, the scope being more particularly these two departments.
-It reported a useful observation on competence being related to familiarity: “A general risk factor is the extent of public sector experience in the contracted-out service.
-For example, we understand that there are fewer problems in prisons, where government has operated facilities itself or outsourced for many years, than in electronic monitoring which has not been supplied from within the public sector.”
+It reported a useful observation on competence being related to familiarity:

 Whilst much private-sector commercial management undoubtedly avoids these failings, there is no scope for complacency in either domain.
 Those in the private sector should be thankful that we avoid inquisition by the Public Accounts Committee, to which these contracts were exposed.